Antilock Brake Systems

-- Dynamic Rear Proportioning (DRP), which electronically adjusts rear brake pressures to maintain brake balance.
+- Dynamic Rear Proportioning (DRP) electronically adjusts rear brake pressures to maintain front-to-rear brake balance.
 This eliminates the need for proportioning valves.

-- Corner Brake Distribution (CBD) is available which regulates brake balance and enhances stability while braking and steering.
+- Corner Brake Distribution (CBD) regulates brake balance and enhances stability while braking and steering.

-- ETS: Engine Traction System is available which monitors driven wheel speeds for signs of wheel spin and communicates engine torque adjustments to improve launches and acceleration on slippery road conditions.
+- Engine Traction System (ETS) monitors driven wheel speeds for signs of wheel spin and communicates engine torque adjustments to improve launch and acceleration on slippery road surfaces.

-ABS systems are available for a wide range of passenger vehicles from small cars to trucks and sport utility vehicles.
+ABS is available for a wide range of passenger vehicles, from small cars to trucks and SUVs.